PhMajerus/FIGfonts/README.md

 This font uses extended ASCII characters from the US (437) codepage, and requires an ANSI/VT terminal that supports the underline escape sequence.
 It works in FIGlet 2.2.5, but the width computation gets confused, so it requires -w 999 to avoid misplaced line breaks.
 It does not work at all in TOIlet 0.3, as escape sequences get removed.

-_Remember to use `figlet -w 999` to avoid misplaced line breaks and broken VT control sequences due to bad width computation._
+_Remember to use `figlet -f phm-smallvt -C utf8 -w 999` to access Unicode characters and to avoid misplaced line breaks and broken VT control sequences due to bad width computation._

 ### hp2640-largetype
 ![hp2640-largetype](images/hp2640-largetype.png)